buymeasoda/refdocs/Unix/Disk usage and file sizes.md

     df -h

-Find files under the root directory and below that are large than 10 MB
+Find files under the root directory and below that are large than 10 MB (Note: `-printf` is not POSIX and only available with GNU `find`)

     find / -size +10M -printf "%s - %p\n"